Skip to main content

 & Security.

-Everything a modern photo manager should be – with none of the surveillance.
+Everything a modern photo manager should be, with none of the surveillance.

-Sync your library freely across
+Photosphere automatically syncs your media library across

 Smart search